The best hotels in Goree Island

 There are no bellhops and no elevators.
 If your hotel is up the hill toward Governor's Hill or Upper Village, you're carrying your own bags up uneven cobblestone paths.
 Pack a bag you can actually carry, not roll.
 And bring cash: CFA francs, enough for your full stay.
 The ferry dock ATM on the Dakar side is your last chance before you cross.

-Goree Island's best neighborhoods
+Goree Island's best hotel regions

 The island is tiny. you can walk end to end in 20 minutes.
 But where you sleep still matters.
 Prioritize the Historic Quarter or Central Waterfront for the full Goree experience: you're steps from the Maison des Esclaves and the ferry dock, with the best views right outside your door.